PedalPlayground/pedalplayground/README.md

 -   Input dimensions in inches, with decimals (rounding to nearest hundredth)
 -   Dimensions recorded should include any jacks and protrusions, otherwise your pedal may appear elongated or squished,
 -   The pedal image should match your measurement in inches when you take the ratio of the sides,
-    -   Easiest way to guarantee that your pedal will look great is to find the published length for a smooth side of the pedal (no jacks/protrusions) then multiply that by the ratio between the side with jacks/protrusions and the side without of your image in pixels: '[(side with jacks in pixels/side without jacks in pixels) x official measurement of side without jacks in inches]'
+    -   Easiest way to guarantee that your pedal will look great is to find the published length for a smooth side of the pedal (no jacks/protrusions) then multiply that by the ratio between the side with jacks/protrusions and the side without of your image in pixels: `[(side with jacks in pixels/side without jacks in pixels) x official measurement of side without jacks in inches]`

 ## Running Locally